llm-d-incubation/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

       "logprobs": null,
       "prompt_logprobs": null,
       "stop_reason": null,
-      "text": " I hope you are having a great day so far.
-I just wanted to remind you that you are not alone.
-No matter what you are going through, you have people who care about you and want to help.\nIf you are struggling with difficult emotions"
+      "text": " I hope you're having a great day, despite the weather.
+I'm just dropping by to say hi and to share with you a few things that I've been loving lately.
+As you know, I'm a big fan of trying out new products"
     }
   ],
-  "created": 1753468566,
+  "created": 1755803424,
-  "id": "cmpl-e18c8248-bcd7-4c26-a7fc-a7e214dc3ff1",
+  "id": "cmpl-64e41b3e-b2a4-46c3-a734-7c0fed6ee6ab",
   "kv_transfer_params": null,
   "model": "RedHatAI/Llama-3.3-70B-Instruct-FP8-dynamic",
   "object": "text_completion",